targuy/BNHtmlTableViewHelper/README.md

 - The template is an NSArray of NSDictionnaries.
 - Each NSArray item is a column you want to read,
-- each dictionnary contains the column name,
+- each dictionnary contains the column name with key "key",
-- the XPath and
+- the XPath with key "Xpath" and
-- a Block to perform on the return of XPath request.
+- a Block to perform on the return of XPath request with the key "Block".

-####a) Choose every key name for column name you want to extract.
+#####a) Choose every key name for column name you want to extract.
 #####b) With an html inspector, extract the XPath element you need from the webpage.
 #####c) Write or reuse the appropriate Block for what you want to do.
 ```